Where Do U of U Students Actually Live? Neighborhoods Ranked by Safety, Rent & Vibe

 Safety vs rent: what students actually choose

 Most U of U students prioritize feeling safe and minimizing commute time, even if it means paying slightly higher rent.
+In practice:- First-year and second-year students lean toward East Bench or Central City

 - Upperclassmen and grad students favor East Bench, Sugar House, or Downtown